-But, did you know that Malaysians were also involved in the development of several triple A games?
-We have Passion Republic who contributed to games like Uncharted 4: The Thief’s End, Uncharted 4: The Lost Legacy and Dark souls III.
-The game development powerhouse, Streamline Studios, contributed to games such as Street Fighter V, Bioshock Infinite and Final Fantasy XV: Monster of the Deep VR.
+But, did you know that Malaysians were also involved in the development of several triple-A games?
+We have Passion Republic who contributed to games like Uncharted 4: The Thief’s End, Uncharted 4: The Lost Legacy and Dark Souls III.
+The game development powerhouse, Streamline Studios, contributed to games such as Street Fighter V, Bioshock Infinite, and Final Fantasy XV: Monster of the Deep VR.
 If you’re interested in the rest of their work, check out their portfolio.

 Edit: Thanks to user, Afiq Azman for notifying us on our Facebook page, we’d also like to include the contribution of Codemaster Studio!
 They are most well-known for creating popular racing game titles such as the DiRT series and the Formula 1 series.
 Codemaster Studio was initially founded in Southam, UK.
 Established in 2006, Codemaster KL is the first production facility outside of the UK.
 The studio in Kuala Lumpur is mainly responsible for creating content for the Formula 1 franchise.
 Another cool fact about the studio is that it is highly involved in bringing up new talents.
 The studio has been working with local universities and colleges since 2009 by providing training in Games Art Development.

 For years now, MDEC has been working hard to push our country forward into this industry.
-In a recent interview with BFM: The Business Radio Station, Hasnul Hadi Samsudin, Vice President of Creative Content and Technologies, said that, “Well it’s not really at the end of the tunnel, but I (do) see in the light.
+In a recent interview with BFM: The Business Radio Station, Hasnul Hadi Samsudin, Vice President of Creative Content and Technologies, said that “Well it’s not really at the end of the tunnel, but I (do) see in the light.
 There’s still a lot to be done.”

 Most notably, Level UP KL, Southeast Asia’s premier gaming conference, has been the driving force in attracting international investors.
 Level UP KL 2017 is happening this year from the November 4 until November 8.
-Held for the third year running, the event will feature a 36 hour game jam, technical workshops and conference from key player of the industry.
+Held for the third year running, the event will feature a 36 hour game jam, technical workshops, and conference from key players of the industry.
 The panel of speaker this year is rather impressive, featuring big figures like Bryan Recktenwald from Naughty Dogs and Danny Khoo from Marvel Entertainment.

-One of the biggest validation we’ve receive this year is having PlayStation Experience SEA 2017 held in Kuala Lumpur.
+One of the biggest validation we’ve received this year is having PlayStation Experience SEA 2017 held in Kuala Lumpur.
 All this while, PSX was held either in America or Europe.
 It was a big honour that they chose Kuala Lumpur, Malaysia as their venue for the very first PSX SEA.

 So far, we’ve brought up all the big shots and what they’ve been doing for the industry.
-But, we shouldn’t forget that the gaming community in Malaysia is also a one of the big factor.
+But, we shouldn’t forget that the gaming community in Malaysia is also a one of the big factors.
 I’m pretty sure we shocked Sony when so many of us showed up for PSX.
 With the community being so welcoming and eager, here’s hoping more gaming events will come to Malaysia!

 I’d like to bring out Fundeavour in particular for this.
 Fundeavour’s aim is to help up and coming streamers or content creators gain exposure.
 Through a quest-like feature, they also help these budding sprouts to prep for starting up.
-By adding gamification to their quest feature, users earn EXP from completing these quests and can later on use it to redeem for gaming gears or Steam funds.
+By adding gamification to their quest feature, users earn EXP from completing these quests and can, later on, use it to redeem for gaming gears or Steam funds.
 If you’re looking to start streaming or make YouTube videos but have absolutely no idea where to start, head over to Fundeavour and get questing!
 We’ve also got an exclusive interview with one of the founders, Lylia, coming up for you tomorrow.
 Remember to come back and read about her and Fundeavours’ achievements.